bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 Let's see how an **Android deploy workflow** looks like!

 1. Select the `deploy` workflow in Workflow Editor.
-2. Go to the Code Signing tab of your Workflow Editor.
+2. Go to the `Code Signing` tab of your Workflow Editor.
 3. Drag-and-drop your keystore file to the `ANDROID KEYSTORE FILE` field.
 4. Fill out the `Keystore password`, `Keystore alias`, and `Private key password` fields and `Save metadata`.
-You should have these already at hand as these are included your keystore file which is generated in Android Studio prior to uploading your app to Bitrise.
+You should have these already at hand as these are included in your keystore file which is generated in Android Studio prior to uploading your app to Bitrise.
 More information on the keystore file [here](https://developer.android.com/studio/publish/app-signing).
 With this information added to your Code Signing tab, our `Sign APK step` (by default included in your Android deploy workflow) will take care of signing your apk so that it's ready for distribution!
 Head over to your [Android code signing guide](/code-signing/android-code-signing/android-code-signing-procedures/) to learn more about your code signing options!
 5. Go back to your Build's page and click `Start/Schedule a build`.
 6. Select `deploy` in the Basic tab of `Build configuration` pop-up window.